TEALSK12/apcsa-public/curriculum/BCProject.md

 * A program that allows different African animals to battle for “Savanah Supremacy”.
 * A program that simulates a number of different cars being able to race each other on different tracks (gravel, pavement, desert, rainy, etc).
 * A program that simulates a battle between vegetables, fighting to be recognized as the healthiest thing to eat.
-* A program that uses characters that you have made up yourself, with attributes, that battle for some type of championship
+* A program that uses characters that you have made up yourself, with attributes, that battle for some type of championship.
+* A program that simulates a wide range of pets (cats, dogs, birds, lizards, etc) who are defending their owners home from a burglary or defending themselves from being petnapped!

 You will have to be creative as you complete the program, and you will also have to carefully design and test the game play and logic of the battles.
 You want to ensure that the formulas for hit points and health make sense, and that the game includes an appropriate level of difficulty.